 - Another method is to drill a 1-5/8 inch diameter hole in thick plywood.
 Use a heavy hammer to force the nut through, shearing off the husk.
-A 2 x 4 or heavy foot can be used to roll off the husk.
+A 2x4 or heavy foot can be used to roll off the husk.

-Once the husk is off, wash the unshelled nuts in a bucket to remove excess juice and debris.
-Unfilled nuts will float and should be removed.
-After washing, the unshelled nuts need to be dried and cured, if they aren't going to be cracked right away.
+- Drying and Curing: After washing, the unshelled nuts need to be dried and cured, if they aren't going to be cracked right away.
 To dry, spread out freshly husked and washed nuts in thin layers in a well-ventilated area out of direct sunlight for several weeks.

 Black walnuts have a hard shell.
 Hand-held nutcrackers seldom work.
-A hammer, a block of wood, a vise or big rocks are better choices.
+A hammer, a block of wood, a vise, or big rocks are better choices.
 Special pressure-type crackers efficiently crack individual nuts end to end.

-Nut shells can be pre-conditioned before cracking.
+Nutshells can be pre-conditioned before cracking.
 Start by soaking nuts in water for one to two hours; then drain and keep the nuts moist overnight in an airtight container.
 If shells still seem brittle, soak them in hot tap water just before cracking.

 Another approach is the personal frustration therapy technique.
 Place about 100 nuts in a burlap or heavy-duty sack.
 Strike the sack with a mallet until the nuts are broken into a mass of shell and kernel fragments.
 Then hand separate.

 Allow freshly extracted nutmeat to dry for a day or two before refrigerating in a moisture-proof container.
-Nutmeat can be frozen in jars or freezer bags, and will keep two or more years.
+Nutmeat can be frozen in jars or freezer bags and will keep two or more years.